AustinTSchaffer/SudokuSolver/readme.md

 - Hyper Sudoku

-This solver is not capable of solving Killer Sudoku, Kakuro, or other number-placement puzzles where arithemetic is a restriction.
+This solver is not capable of solving Killer Sudoku, Kakuro, or other number-placement puzzles where arithmetic is used as a restriction.
 This solver is also not capable of solving puzzles where a grouping of single values can contain duplicate entries, nor any puzzles where alpha-characters are used and the resulting puzzle is expected to contain a hidden word or phrase.